openSUSE/news-o-o/_posts/2011-04-08-welcome-gnome-3-we-have-a-present-for-you.markdown

 layout: post
 link: https://news.opensuse.org/2011/04/08/welcome-gnome-3-we-have-a-present-for-you/
 slug: welcome-gnome-3-we-have-a-present-for-you
 title: Welcome GNOME 3!
-We have a present for youâ€¦
+We have a present for you…
 wordpress_id: 8230
 categories:
 - Distribution